NuGet/NuGetDocs/NuGet.Docs/Consume/Command-Line-Reference.md

 ## Init Command

-(v<em>3.3 or above</em>) Adds all the packages from a flat folder of nupkgs to the destination package source in a hierarchical layout as described below.
+(v<em>3.3 and above</em>) Adds all the packages from a flat folder of nupkgs to the destination package source in a hierarchical layout as described below.
 The following layout has significant performance benefits, when performing a restore or an update against your package source, compared to a folder of nupkg files.
 For this command, both the source package source and the destination package source must be a folder or a UNC share.
 In order to expand all the files in the package to the destination package source, use the -Expand switch.

     \\destinationpackagesource\
         yourpackage\